Skip to content

 Docker Integration

-We package the MLTE backend as a set of Docker container images.
-To build the image from the source repository, run:
+We package the MLTE backend and frontend as a set of Docker container images.
+To build and run these from the source repository, run:

 # From inside the docker/deployment folder